stevenjackson/stevenjackson.github.io/_posts/2013-09-22-legacy-code-refactoring.md

 1. Make the temporal coupling explicit
 1. Put a fence around this minefield

-So here's where I have trouble explaining what happens.
+So this is where I have trouble explaining what happens.
 Here I have a chunk of code.
 I want to change it safely with small refactorings.
 So I make a small change.
 Run my tests.
 Repeat for hours/days/whatever.
 Unfortunately, unlike "normal" TDD - I'm not getting feedback on design direction.
 I'm running my tests constantly and staying green, but I have no idea that this idea for trying to pull out a class is a good one.
 Or that changing the return value on this method helps in any way.

 I think part of the problem in my explanation is that I'm saying "refactor" but I'm really talking about "re-design" in a significant way.
-Refactoring a class is easier to think about; hopefully I can wrap my mind around all the relevant parts and keep seeing the simple steps forward.
-This is still refactoring in the application sense, I don't want to change it's behavior.
-However I do often want to change how several classes work together to simplify the design.
-With TDD that's easy (for me), I just listen to the tests.
+Refactoring a class is easier to think about; hopefully, I can wrap my mind around all the relevant parts and keep seeing the simple steps forward.
+This is still refactoring in the application sense, I don't want to change its behavior.
+However, I do often want to change how several classes work together to simplify the design.
+With TDD that's easy, I just listen to the tests.

 Normally in TDD I can listen to my tests.
 If the setup is excruciating for a test case I can see where it needs to change.
 If the assertion is complicated, I can see that I'm probably testing via the wrong method.
 If I'm copy/paste/hacking chunks of code around, that's an alarm that I'm making this too hard to understand.
 Tests provide great FAST feedback on design decisions.
 I detect obvious seams and can see where my classes are taking on too much responsibility.
 I can make little experiments very quickly and get that fast feedback where a first class collection worked well here, but introducing this value object didn't clear much up.